chiedolabs/flashpoint/README.md

 ## <div id="g">To-dos</div>

 - Add clean up script for apps.
-The user should be asked if he would like to clean up upon running the create script.
+- Create an automation script for creating new projects.
 - Add to homebrew for better installation.
-- Create an automation script for creating new projects.